OCHA-DAP/ocha-anticipy/docs/datasources/glofas.rst

 at a coarser resolution (~36 km).
 GloFAS makes available days 16 to 30 for this extended forecast.

-Version 3 of the forecast data is available to download from 26 May 2021 until present day (updated daily) `here
+Both versions 3 and 4 of the forecast data are available to download from 26 May 2021 until present day (updated daily) `here
 <https://cds.climate.copernicus.eu/cdsapp#!/dataset/cems-glofas-forecast?tab=overview>`_.
 While CDS does have version 3 pre-release data from 2020-2021,